 - Pain in your chest, jaw, neck or arms

 - Difficulty breathing

-If you have a family history of aortic aneurysm, Marfan syndrome or other connective tissue disease, or bicuspid aortic valve, your doctor may recommend regular ultrasound or radiology testing such as computerized tomography (CT) scan or magnetic resonance imaging (MRI) exams to screen for aortic aneurysm.PreviousNext
+If you have a family history of aortic aneurysm, Marfan syndrome or another connective tissue disease, or a bicuspid aortic valve, your doctor may recommend regular ultrasound or radiology testing such as CT scans or MRI exams to screen for aortic aneurysm.PreviousNext

 Factors that can contribute to an aneurysm's development include: